davidretler/N-Body/README.md

 ## Output

-The program will write to a `.csv' file that contains on each row the following data:
+The program will write to a `.csv` file that contains on each row the following data:

     Planet_1_ID, pos_1, pos_2, pos_3, Planet_2_ID, pos_1, pos_2, pos_3,...